LiFaytheGoblin/Info1-Polymorphism/README.md

 ### I. Riddle (20 Min)

 Download the sample code of the folder [https://github.com/LiFaytheGoblin/Info1-Polymorphism/tree/main/Riddle](Riddle) and open it in BlueJ.
 Do not run the program yet.

 Answer the following question:
 * What will be printed after each of the printing commands and why?

-Run the code to see whether you were right!
+Run the code to see whether you were right.

 ### II.
 Design (20 Min)

 Download the [https://github.com/LiFaytheGoblin/Info1-Polymorphism/](UML class diagram) and either upload it into a miro board for collaborative editing or put it into an image editing software of your choice.
 This diagram represents the relationship between different types of cups and liquids.

-Answer the following question:
+Answer the following questions:
 * Take the following elements: Glass Cup, Tumbler, Liquid, Water, Coffee, Soy Milk.
 If those were classes, what relationships would they have with each other?
 * Add the elements as classes to the given UML.
 * After adding the classes to the UML, describe where polymorphism is made use of.

+## Wrap Up

+Reflect on the following questions:
+* "What do you now know about polymorphism?"
+* "When is polymorphism useful?"

+## Graded Homework

+Create a cheat sheet containing at the minimum the definitions of polymorph variables, dynamic binding, method overriding and method overloading and a code example for each definition.
+You can come up with your own scenario for these examples or make one around the theme of ball sports games.
+You are not allowed to use one of the scenarios covered in this unit.
+To see whether your code examples work the way you expect it makes sense to test them!

+Hand in:
+* The cheat sheet
+* Any questions that might have come up

+You will be graded with a maximum of 4 stars and be given a feedback.
+If your cheat sheet is especially good, it will be uploaded into the honorable gallery of great cheat sheets, and you get an extra star for it.